microsoft/CsWinRT/docs/interop.md

 SetString(MarshalString.GetAbi(marshalStr));
 ```

-#### IInspectables
+#### Interop Interfaces
+**Note:** The CLR still supports marshaling COM (IUnknown), but not WinRT (IInspectable), interop interfaces.
+There are two approaches to marshaling IInspectable interfaces in C#/WinRT.

+##### Projected
+If possible, the interop interface should be defined in IDL and a C#/WinRT projection produced for it.
+This automatically generates all marshaling logic so that calling code can pass and receive projected types.
+For an example of this, see the [IUserConsentVerifierInterop definition](https://github.com/microsoft/CsWinRT/blob/master/TestComponentCSharp/TestComponentCSharp.idl#L356) and [related test code](https://github.com/microsoft/CsWinRT/blob/master/UnitTest/TestComponentCSharp_Tests.cs#L1039).

+##### ComImport
-**Note:** The CLR no longer supports marshaling IInspectable-based ComImport interfaces.
-Casting to an IInspectable interface will succeed, but method calls will crash in the CLR.
-Instead, IInspectable interfaces can be approximated with IUnknown, by explicitly defining the GetIids, GetRuntimeClassName, and GetTrustLevel methods:
+Another technique is to define the interface in C#, with the ComImport attribute attached.
+This uses the CLR's support for marshaling COM (IUnknown) interfaces, which is still supported.
+This technique can be adapted to WinRT (IInspectable) interfaces, with a minor change.
+Normally, defining the interface with ComInterfaceType.InterfaceIsIInspectable will succeed in the cast operation, but method calls will crash in the CLR.
+Instead, define the interface with ComInterfaceType.InterfaceIsIUnknown and explicitly add the IInspectable methods - GetIids, GetRuntimeClassName, and GetTrustLevel:
 ```csharp
 [ComImport]
 [InterfaceType(ComInterfaceType.InterfaceIsIUnknown)]